 Then, in my late twenties, I inherited a business.
 Overnight, I became the chief operations officer of a privately owned franchise of a national company, co-owned by my fiancé and his dad.
 They had been business partners until the father was incapacitated from a terminal illness which created an urgent need for me to step in and run the business.

 When the family asked for my help, I was working full-time in marketing communication applying my two college degrees and my interests in psychology, communication and media.
-And although the abrupt work and life change was completely against my will, I did it because I believe that's what family's do - help each other.
-And, while I veered off my career path at the time; today, I believe it was divine intervention to put my feet on my true path.
+And although the abrupt work and life change was completely against my will; today, I believe it was divine intervention to put me on my true career path.

 Over the next four years, I 'earned' a blood, sweat and tears version of a business degree while figuring out how to best operate a business.
 Because the one person who could teach me the business was in a coma, I tapped into my talents of learning and resourcefulness to study all the aspects of company operations: logistics, customer service, finance, legal, human resources, sales, marketing, etc. and apply that knowledge to help the business thrive and scale.

 While I learned the ins and outs of business management, I also learned very acutely that company’s are about PEOPLE.
 The core of business is HUMAN BEHAVIOR in relation to direction, tasks and money.
 Simply put, the right human talents aligned with good leadership and supported by sound organizational systems make a company profitable - or not.
 Therefore, if you want to make money in business - you have to be open to learning and appreciating people and understanding human behavior.

 When we sold the business after successfully increasing profits 200% year-over-year, I had the option to get back on my original career path or to focus on what I’d learned in business.
 It was then that I made a conscious decision to go into Human Resources.
 I chose to work in the area of the business where I could use my business acumen, work experience and education to directly influence: